davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 But can we do better than a full `fence()`?

 Well, remember that a fence is bidirectional.
 A `fence()` means "nothing after this starts until everything before this is finished."
 But isn't bidirectionality more than we need?
 For a write-release, we only care that stuff *before* the write has completed; it's totally fine if the CPU works ahead on something else!
-Similarly, for a read-acquire, we only care that stuff *after* the read has to wait; it's fine if stuff *before* that gets delayed.
+Similarly, for a read-acquire, we only care that stuff *after* the read waits; it's fine if stuff *before* that gets delayed.

 So, instead of two full fences, how about two half fences?
 Let's try these rules on for size:

-* A **write-release** guarantees that all **preceding** code comes **before** the write-release itself
+* A **write-release** guarantees that all **preceding** code completes **before** the write-release itself
-* A **read-acquire** guarantees that all **following** code comes **after** the read-acquire itself
+* A **read-acquire** guarantees that all **following** code starts **after** the read-acquire itself

 These two rules are called **acquire and release semantics**.
 In the case where your code is handing off ownership of memory across threads, this can be significantly cheaper than using full fences, because it constrains half as much code as our `fence()`-based code.
 And remember, the more freedom a CPU has to reorder the code, the faster it runs!